AdamDadeH/adamdadeh.github.io/_posts/2017-03-24-probability_notation.md

 particular as the category over $$\mathbb{R}$$ with the Borel Algebra.)

-* While the category point seems aesthetic - it does commonly occur that we are interested in compositions of random variables.
+* While the category point seems aesthetic - it does commonly occur that we are interested in compositions of random variables, and Category theory is designed to make it easy to talk about function composition.

+At the very least a 'Random Variable' should be (and occasionally is) any measurable map between a Probability space $$(X, P)$$ and a measurable space $$Y$$

 Conflicting Notation